ReadySMS/ReadySMS/README.md

 ### Usage as a standalone server

-Textbelt can be run as a standalone server with: `node server/app.js`.
+Readysms can be run as a standalone server with: `node server/app.js`.
 Be sure to install dependencies first with `npm install` and you've configured nodemailer in `lib/config.js`.
 This project also relies on redis.
 To install redis locally, please see the [redis documentation](http://redis.io/topics/quickstart).
 Before launching the app, ensure redis is running on port 6379 with `redis-server`.

 By default, the server listens on port 9090.